ChristinaKs/Semester-4/Networks/NetworksNotes.md

 The layers from bottom to top are layered 1 through 7:
 1. Physical Layer
     * Sends bits via a wired or wireless transmission
-        * Transmitted as wavelengths in the aor
+        * Transmitted as wavelengths in the air
 2. Data Link Layer (or Link Layer)
     * Examples of Link layer protocols are Ethernet and Wi-Fi.
         * Ethernet works on wired networks